 EXPERIENCE

-Loblaw Companies Limited is Canada's largest food retailer and a leading provider of drugstore, general merchandise and financial products and services.
+In 2013, Loblaw Companies Limited was Canada's largest food retailer and a leading provider of drugstore, general merchandise and financial products and services.
 Over 135,000 full-time and part-time employees execute its business strategy in more than 1,000 corporate and franchised stores from coast to coast.
 It offers Canada's strongest control label program, including the unique President's Choice, no name and Joe Fresh brands.
-In addition, it provides customers with President's Choice Financial services and offer the PC points loyalty program.
+In addition, it provides customers with President's Choice Financial services and offers the PC points loyalty program.

 Technology Service Management: in Stores, Corporate Offices, and Distribution Centres, EUS staff are the names and faces that Loblaw employees trust to facilitate success with IT.

-- Budget $33MM.
-Manage 85 staff across 9 provinces at main headquarters plus 4 regional head offices (Halifax, Montreal, Winnipeg, Calgary), 25 Distribution Centres, plus PC Bank, Joe Fresh, and Matheson Development Lab, plus support of U.S. and International Operations
+- Managed a large cross-Canada team: Brampton, Ontario plus 4 regional head offices (Halifax, Montreal, Winnipeg, Calgary), 25 Distribution Centres, plus PC Bank, Joe Fresh, and Matheson Development Lab, plus support of U.S. and International Operations

-- Helped deliver SAP to Distribution Centres as part of multi-year Supply Chain Transformation
+- Helped deliver SAP to Distribution Centres as part of multi-year Supply Chain Transformation, along with rollout of a Warehouse Management System and a Transportation Management System

 - Results include multi-million dollar strategic technology savings initiatives: PCI Compliance, Print Optimization, Windows 7, Video Conferencing, VOIP, BYOD, Legacy Application and Equipment Decommissioning